pankil25/Image-Classification-using-Convolutional-Neural-Networks/partB/README_for_train.py_part_B.md

 Implemented pretrained model is Resnet.

+## Dependencies

+Make sure you have the following libraries installed:

+- torch >= 1.0
+- torchvision >= 0.2
+- Pillow >= 8.0
+- matplotlib >= 3.0
+- tqdm >= 4.0
+- wandb >= 0.10

+You can install these dependencies using pip:

+pip install torch torchvision Pillow matplotlib tqdm wandb

 Following are the parameters for train.py :

 --num_filters: Number of filters/kernels in each convolutional layer.
 Default: 128.